Construction kicks off for first downtown San Francisco BART escalator canopy

 During the construction of the first downtown San Francisco canopy at Powell Street, there will be an 8-foot high plywood enclosure spanning 190 feet wide around the station entrance.
 It will remain in place until the completion of the canopy installation and will help to diminish noise and dust impacts.
 To further minimize impacts on nearby businesses during the holiday season BART will observe a holiday construction moratorium at the Powell Street location from Thanksgiving through New Year’s Day.
 During the moratorium work will only take place between 10pm and 6am and only from Sunday night through Friday morning.

 The contractor will perform all demolition and construction work inside the plywood enclosure.
 Access and lighting for affected storefronts on Market Street will be maintained at all times.
-Construction is expected to take approximately five months.
+Construction is expected to be complete by Fall 2018.